“The Colbert Report…had the poorest representation of female guests, at only 17.5%.”

 The title of Jennifer Dalton’s exhibition at Winkleman caught my attention.
 Cool Guys Like You is a nod to the 1988 movie, Heathers.
 It was one of my favourites in high school, not so much because my name is Heather but because it critiqued the popular girl clique (to which I was diametrically opposed).
-Living in a rural area during the pre-Internet era, I even managed to find the Heathers soundtrack, which I held onto until Toronto musician David Lush had a goth garage sale in Parkdale.
+Even though I lived in a rural area during the pre-Internet era, I managed to find the Heathers soundtrack, which I held onto until Toronto musician David Lush had a goth garage sale in Parkdale.
 Anyway, back to the movie: Winona Ryder plays Veronica, a jaded student who purges her high school of the queen ‘megabitch’ (one of two named Heather) along with a few sexist jocks, after being lured to the dark side by her psychotic boyfriend, Jason, played by Christian Slater.
 When she battles him to try to dismantle a bomb and finally washes her hands of him, she says, “You know what I need?
 Cool guys like you out of my life.”

-Among several text-based works in the show, there is one in which Dalton addresses the movie explicitly by commenting on gratuitous shower scenes and wardrobe changes.
+Among several text-based works in the show, there is one in which Dalton addresses the movie explicitly by commenting on gratuitousness of shower scenes and wardrobe changes.
 Although the show continues in a feminist vein, the title Cool Guys Like You does not refer only to men.
 In fact, in the press release, it is used as a gender-neutral colloquialism aimed at talk show personalities.
 Dalton commends Brian Lehrer, Terry Gross, Leonard Lopate, Stephen Colbert, Charlie Rose, Rachel Maddow, Bill Maher, and Jon Stewart for featuring “impressive, fascinating, intelligent guests” (1), but she is nonplussed about the number of women and ethnic minorities they interview.
-From the first piece in the show, To Whose Opinion Am I Listening?
+From the first piece I encountered in the show, To Whose Opinion Am I Listening?
 I learned that The Colbert Report, which I logged a lot of hours watching while living in the US, had the poorest representation of female guests, at only 17.5%.
-(2) In response to this disparity, the press release asks, “WTF?”
+(2) In response to this disparity, the press release asks succinctly, “WTF?”
 Fortunately, Dalton’s exploration in visual terms is more nuanced.
 For one thing, she displays the data “lovingly by hand” (3).
 Pie charts with pencil contours and painted pastel interiors (shown here) reveal that Colbert is not the only culprit: the lion’s share of guest spots (65%+) for all these American shows go to men.
 Thus, the artist questions whether she would be better off not watching them.

 Another way Dalton represents this problem is with horizontal rows of celebrity photos, categorized not by the talk show on which they appeared but by their vocation.
 In What Does An Important Person Look Like?, male guests have gold frames and female guests have—you guessed it—silver frames.
 (There is a surprise in one photo of a mixed-gender band with a part-silver, part-gold frame).
 While this might seem redundant in light of the pie charts, it is novel in introducing race as a second factor to consider in this winnowing of guests.
 For example, in the realm of politics, Condaleezza Rice was the sole female interviewed on any of these programs last year.
 Using screen captures of their interviews rather than graphs highlights that Rice was in the company of surprisingly few politicians of colour.